Neptune: Internal structure

 The mantle is equivalent to 10 to 15 Earth masses and is rich in water, ammonia and methane.
-As is customary in planetary science, this mixture is referred to as icy even though it is a hot, dense fluid (supercritical fluid).
+As is customary in planetary science, this mixture is called icy even though it is a hot, dense supercritical fluid.
 This fluid, which has a high electrical conductivity, is sometimes called a water–ammonia ocean.
-The mantle may consist of a layer of ionic water in which the water molecules break down into a soup of hydrogen and oxygen ions, and deeper down superionic water in which the oxygen crystallises but the hydrogen ions float around freely within the oxygen lattice.
+The mantle may consist of a layer of ionic water in which the water molecules break down into a soup of hydrogen and oxygen ions, and deeper down superionic water in which the oxygen crystallizes but the hydrogen ions float around freely within the oxygen lattice.
 At a depth of 7,000 km, the conditions may be such that methane decomposes into diamond crystals that rain downwards like hailstones.
-Scientists also believe that this kind of diamond rain occurs on Jupiter, Saturn, and Uranus.
-Very-high-pressure experiments at the Lawrence Livermore National Laboratory suggest that the top of the mantle may be an ocean of liquid carbon with floating solid 'diamonds'.
+Scientists believe that this kind of diamond rain occurs on Jupiter, Saturn, and Uranus.
+Very-high-pressure experiments at Lawrence Livermore National Laboratory suggest that the top of the mantle may be an ocean of liquid carbon with floating solid 'diamonds'.